 So while we can take too much cannabis and feel ill effects, it’s practically impossible for a human to overdose on cannabis lethally.

 Sparse densities in lower brainstem areas controlling cardiovascular and respiratory functions may explain why high doses of delta 9-tetrahydrocannabinol are not lethal.

-As you may have gathered by now, it’s possible to consume a tremendous amount of cannabis with no ill effect – but just how much are we talking here?
+As you may have gathered by now, it’s possible to consume a tremendous amount of cannabis with no ill effect – but just how much are we talking about here?
 Let’s take a look.

 The way scientists typically work out a lethal dose of a substance is by giving it to a sample group of animals and seeing how much of the substance is needed to kill at least fifty percent of the animals.
 That dose is then called the LD-50 (“Lethal Dose, 50%”).

-Alcohol, heroin, cocaine, and even some drugs that many people consider relatively safe, such as ecstasy – all of these can actually kill you pretty quickly if you take ten times the “normal” dose, or even less in some cases.
+Alcohol, heroin, cocaine, and even some drugs that many people consider relatively safe, such as ecstasy – all of these can kill you pretty quickly if you take ten times the “normal” dose, or even less in some cases.

-Less lethal drugs that can still kill you relatively easily include Rohypnol and mescaline, at around 20-80 times the normal dose.
-With all of these potentially-lethal substances, the effective dose is usually in the milligrams, so a lethal dose could be less than a gram of the pure substance!
+Less lethal drugs that can still kill you relatively easily include Rohypnol and mescaline, at around 20-80 times the standard dose.
+With all of these potentially lethal substances, the effective dose is usually in the milligrams, so a lethal dose could be less than a gram of the pure substance!

 But cannabis is different.
-According to various different studies, the LD-50 of THC may be up to a whopping 40,000 times the effective dose!
-In fact, studies from the 1970s showed that incredibly high doses of 3,000 mg/kg of THC were not enough to cause fatalities in dogs or monkeys when given orally.
-Monkeys were also injected with 92 mg/kg of THC, with no fatalities!
+According to various studies, the LD-50 of THC may be up to a whopping 40,000 times the effective dose!
+Studies from the 1970s showed that incredibly high doses of 3,000 mg/kg of THC were not enough to cause fatalities in dogs or monkeys when given orally.
+In one of the studies, monkeys were injected with 92 mg/kg of THC, with no fatalities!

-The non-fatal consumption of 3000 mg/kg A THC by the dog and monkey would be comparable to a 154-pound human eating approximately 46 pounds (21 kilograms) of 1%-marihuana or 10 pounds of 5% hashish at one time.
+The dog and monkey’s non-fatal consumption of 3000 mg/kg A THC would be comparable to 154-pound human eating approximately 46 pounds (21 kilograms) of 1%-marihuana or 10 pounds of 5% hashish at one time.